A Field Manual for Community Dengue Response · Pune District, Maharashtra

 Official Resources & Links

-This section points to the authoritative sources for Pune District practitioners — government guidelines, reporting systems, and the local organisations you can actually contact.
+The authoritative sources for Pune District.
+Government guidelines, reporting systems, and contacts you can actually reach.

 Government of India